SaaS Valuation Factors: How To Value A SaaS Company In 2024

 Due to the long-term planning and annual budgets allotted to businesses, this type of revenue offers stability for firms marketing B2B products.

-What Balance is Right?
+What balance is right?

 A revenue profile with both MRR and ARR is most common, though MRR is more valuable when it comes to overall growth.
 Lifetime plans may seem more appealing to sell on the surface: Consistent subscribers mean lower churn, and high initial purchases can help your startup get off the ground.
 Despite this, data collected from closed FE International deals shows that MRR was valued as much as three times higher than equal revenue from lifetime plans.
 Focusing on gaining monthly subscribers will keep growth steady, even if it makes for slower growth overall.
 A 5:1 ratio of MRR to ARR will net most SaaS businesses the highest possible valuation based on revenue profiles.